 I’ve recently started running again after a break of a couple of years, and I can’t figure out why I ever stopped.
 My primary motivation for getting back into it was that I needed a form of exercise I could do in 30 minutes.

 Running is ideal if you’re tight on time because you can step out your door and get started immediately -- no need to drive anywhere, no fancy equipment needed (unless you're looking to purchase a treadmill), and you get a good dose of fresh air at the same time.

 I never thought I’d be one of those people who “run for their sanity,” but that’s precisely what has happened, and I hardly recognize myself.

-And, all it took was for me to relax the performance pressure I was putting on myself and just get out — even if it’s for 30 minutes.
+And, all it took was for me to relax the performance pressure I was putting on myself and just get out -- even if it was for 30 minutes.